evan-massol/Restful_API/README.md

 1. Create an account via the `/auth/register` endpoint
 2. Login via the `/auth/login` endpoint to get a JWT token
-3. Copy the token and paste it in the 'Authorize' button in the documentation, then click on 'Authorize'
+3. Copy the token and paste it in the 'Authorize' button in the documentation, then click on 'Authorize'.
+The token lasts for an hour.

 ## Endpoints Structure